-Going out alone can seem like a very strange experience, especially if it’s not something you’ve done before.
-You’ll probably feel uncomfortable doing it, but that’s normal.
-Fortunately, the awkwardness passes away way quicker than you’d think.
+Going out alone can be strange.
+Especially if it’s not something you’ve done before.
+You’ll feel uncomfortable by yourself in a crowd, but that’s normal.
+And don’t worry, the awkwardness will fade quicker than you think.

-On the bright side, this is the perfect way to get out of your comfort zone, explore your social side, meet new people and have fun experiences you wouldn’t have had otherwise.
+On the bright side, this is the perfect way to get out of your comfort zone and have adventures you wouldn’t have had otherwise.

 Table of contents:

 - How to go out alone everywhere.